DysonSphereMod/QOL/BetterFPS/README.md

 ### v1.0.3

+-   FIX: fix error happening if mod is installed and parallelFactories is set to false

+### v1.0.3

 -   FIX: should fix crash when connecting belts to ILS or buildings with direct belt connection

 ### v1.0.2